crowbait/baccy/README.md

 Patterns are defined in glob style.

-Patterns are matched against the *relative* path; relative to the source directory.
+Patterns are matched against the *relative* path, relative to the source directory.
 This means that the entire path must match.
 To - for example - target all PDF files, you'd write `**/*.pdf`, the `**` matching "none or more arbitrary directory levels".

 ## Todo <!-- omit from toc -->

+- remodel ETA behavior:
+  - replace ETA in scanner progress with message
+  - set message: scanner ETA + copy ETA
+  - show speed on copy bar
+  - show ETA on file bar
+- make scanner channel limit optional
 - log-only mode for pipe-able output
 - add drive info / wait-on-end options to CLI